jeffriechers/NetScaler_Terraform_Template/Readme.md

 8. After your configuration is deployed, you now can setup High Availability for your NetScaler pair.
 Make sure to setup the STAYPRIMARY and STAYSECONDARY on the nodes before linking them to keep the unit with the config from being overwritten with null data.

 ## WHATS NEW
+11-01-2023
+- Added SAML configuration that has been tested with Azure AD
+- Modified GSLB configuration for environments that only host items in a single DC

 10-13-2023
 - Added DNS Views for shared GSLB for inside and outside on the same NetScaler